Covid-19 vaccine: Who will get it, when and how?

 In addition, NHS leaders have said there will be “roving teams” deployed to vaccinate care home residents and workers.

-Based on the current information, the vaccines being developed require two doses per patient, with a 21 to 28 day gap between doses.
+Based on the current information, the vaccines being developed require two doses per patient, with a 21 day gap between doses.

 New regulations allowing more healthcare workers to administer flu and potential Covid-19 vaccines have also been introduced by the Government.